-All students coming from abroad are urged to contact the International Students Office as soon as they decide to study at Pierce College.
-Admission requirements for international students are different from those for resident students and students are encouraged to call or write for the application package.
+All students coming from abroad need to contact the International Students Office as soon as they decide to study at Pierce College.
+Admission requirements for international students are different from those for resident students, students are encouraged to call or write for the application package.